Flag of Portugal: Construction

 The flag's length is equal to 1 1/2 times its width, which translates into an aspect ratio of 2:3.
 The background is vertically divided into two colours: dark green on the hoist side, and scarlet red on the fly.
 The colour division is made in a way that green spans 2/5 of the length and the remaining 3/5 is filled by red (ratio 2:3).
 The lesser version of the national coat of arms (without the laurel wreaths)—a white-rimmed national shield on top of a black-highlighted yellow armillary sphere—is positioned over the border between both colours.

-The armillary sphere has a diameter equal to 1/2 height and is equidistant from the upper and lower edges of the flag.
+The armillary sphere has a diameter equal to 1/2 the height and is equidistant from the upper and lower edges of the flag.
 The sphere, drawn in perspective, possesses six edge-embossed arcs, four of which are great circles and two are small circles.

 The great circles represent the ecliptic (wider oblique arc), the equator, and two meridians.
 These last three are positioned so that the intersections between each two arcs make a right angle; one meridian lies on the flag's plane, while the other is perpendicular to it.

 The small circles consist of two parallels (the tropics), each tangent to one of the ecliptic-meridian intersections.

 Vertically centered over the sphere is the national shield, a white-rimmed curved bottom red shield charged with a white inescutcheon.
 Its height and width are equal to 7/10 and 6/10 of the sphere's diameter, respectively.

 The shield is positioned in a way that its limits intersect the sphere: